syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/searching.md

 {% endif %}

-> * To search for multiple keywords, it only works if you use a comma separator to separate a values in search bar.
+> * Define multiple keywords by using a comma separator in search bar to search.

 ## See Also